JamesLMilner/github-map/README.md

   * [Leaflet.ajax](https://github.com/calvinmetcalf/leaflet-ajax)

 # Contribution
 Please feel free to contribute your city!
-Just it to the github-cities.geojson file, with a sourced city population and the total number of GitHub users.
+In order to contribute, you will need to add your city and population to the to the github-cities.geojson file, located in the data folder.
+Please use a sourced city population (Wikipedia is fine!) and the total number of GitHub users.

 It's probably easiest to check this manually for one off cities using the [Advanced Search functionality](https://github.com/search/advanced?q=sa&type=Repositories&utf8=%E2%9C%93).

 # Acknowledgements
 Thanks to [Esri](http://developers.arcgis.com) for the basemaps!
 This is based on an open source project I [did whilst at Esri UK](http://www.github.com/JamesMilnerUK/github-mapping).